 It may also be helpful to consult an attorney if you’re planning on using your blog for business, or running your blog as your business.

-Whether you have added a blog to your business domain, or your blog is your business, the FTC wants you to disclose if you’re making money from your site.
-Over the last couple of years, the Federal Trade Commission has been cracking down on bloggers that don’t disclose when their blog posts are sponsored, or how they are making money from their blogs.
+Whether you have added a blog to your business domain, or your blog is your business, the Federal Trade Commission wants you to disclose if you’re making money from your site.
+Over the last couple of years, the FTC has been cracking down on bloggers that don’t disclose when their blog posts are sponsored, or how they are making money from their blogs.

 Again, this isn’t as critical when you are simply building, and launching your blog.
 But, the moment you start using it to make any money, somewhere there needs to be a disclosure of how you’re making money from the site.
 The last thing you want is to get fined by the FTC for not disclosing how you’re monetizing.